How to Remineralize Teeth Naturally

 Breaking Down our Teeth

 Sugar.
-Ah, that lovely slow death.
+Ah, that lovely slow death, it’s the reason we have to visit places like Dentist Fort Wayne to get fillings.
 We know that sugars break down the enamel on our teeth.
 So do certain acids.
 Enamel is a soft layer covering our teeth, protecting teeth from infection and decay.
 To keep enamel strong, our overall diet and health must be strong.
 We should avoid or moderate things like:

 - Sugars and daily starches (phytic acids)